laravel/docs/collections.md

 <a name="method-dd"></a>
 #### `dd()` {#collection-method}

-The `dd` method dumps the given collection's items and ends execution of the script:
+The `dd` method dumps the collection's items and ends execution of the script:

     $collection = collect(['John Doe', 'Jane Doe']);